-The acquisition agency must also specify which of the seven HSI domains are to be integrated, require an HSI plan (which would read much like a Systems Engineering plan (SEP)), how the plan is kept aligned with the SEP), and identify any deliverables associated with HSI.
+The acquisition agency must also specify which of the seven HSI domains are to be integrated, require an HSI plan (which would read much like a Systems Engineering plan (SEP)), require a description of how the plan is kept aligned with the SEP, and identify any deliverables associated with HSI.
 The HSI plan must be able to integrate and reconcile competing requirements.
-The acquisition agency must then specify for each domain (1) what its requirements are, (2) how it will work with HSI, and (3) its associated deliverables.
+The acquisition agency must then specify for each domain (1) what its requirements are, (2) how the acquisition agency will work with HSI and (3) its associated deliverables.
 The RFP should also require that the activities in each domain must be specified in the requirements that are authored for each domain.
 Domain activity requirements should not be included in the HSI requirement.
-Finally, the contractor should state how the HSI and systems engineering effort will be carried out on the program and how they will be given access to end users to do the appropriate HSI efforts.
+Finally, the contractor should state how the HSI and systems engineering effort will be carried out within the program and how they will gain access to end users to complete the appropriate HSI efforts.